-In 2019 I read more books than I read in the last 10 years!
+Can you believe that in 2019 I read more books than I read in the last 10 years!
 71 books to be exact!
 Most of these books I actually listened to either on Audible or Overdrive.
 I hope you enjoy hearing about my favorite books of 2019!**This post contains affiliate links**

 My Favorite Books:

 - The Road Back to You– I had been hearing about the Enneagram for years, and now that I’ve read this I understand why!
 I feel like this book changed the way that I interact with people for the better!
-I love understanding my type, along with my family and friend’s numbers.
-If you’re totally clueless to what I’m talking about I still encourage you to read this!

 - The Book Woman of Troublesome Creek– I just read this one at the end of the year and it was a favorite!
 I also love that it is based off of facts about the first traveling librarians!

 - The Lager Queen of Minnesota-I listened to this book on audiobook and couldn’t’ stop laughing at the realistic Minnesotan accents!
 The book had me sucked in and ended up being a tear jerker.
-So good!

 - The Last Lecture– After reading this book I recommended it to my husband and he loved it too!
 Not only did I love Randy Pausch’s advice, but I loved the concept of a “last lecture” if you had the opportunity to share one.